List of fried chicken dishes

 This is a list of fried chicken dishes.
 Chicken is the most common type of poultry in the world, and was one of the first domesticated animals.
 Chicken is a major worldwide source of meat for human consumption, and is prepared as food in a wide variety of ways.

 One common method of preparing chicken is frying, or cooking of food in oil or another fat.
-Fried chicken dishes include preparations that are deep fried, such as the ubiquitous fried chicken that originated in the Southern United States, shallow fried, pan fried, stir fried or sautéed.
+Fried chicken dishes include preparations that are deep fried, shallow fried, pan fried, stir fried or sautéed.